max-kamps/jpd-breader/README.md

 ### Firefox
 1. Download the latest `.xpi` file from the releases page
-2. Open Firefox
-3. Drag and drop the `.xpi` file into the Firefox window
+2. Firefox should automatically ask you if you want to add the extension

 That's it, you are done.
-If you are experiencing issues with drag and drop, you can try this alternate approach:
+If this method does not work for you, you can try this alternate approach:

 1. Download the latest `.xpi` file from the releases page
 2. Open Firefox and navigate to `about:addons`
 3. Click on the little gear icon to the right of `Manage Your Extensions`
 4. Click `Install Add-on from File...`
 5. In the file picker dialog, select the `.xpi` file

+### Mobile browsers (Firefox for Android, Kiwi Browser)
+Currently not supported.
+If you're feeling adventurous and want to try installing them on your own anyway, please report all issues you encounter here on GitHub.
+Your contributions will prove invaluable to supporting mobile browsers in the future.

 ## Building